 Death Of A Friend And Another

-One of them was a guy in high school.
+One of my best friends was a guy from high school.
 We were inseparable.
-The school tried to break us by placing us in different sections.
-It didn’t work.
-We were stubborn.
+The school tried to break us apart by placing us in different sections, but their efforts were in vain.
+We were stubborn and determined to stick together no matter what.

 1. Uh sad news.
 Sorry about your friend.